Why we're building a Winnersh Relief Road

 Watch the fly-through video

-Watch the video, below, showcasing the upcoming scheme to construct the next phases of the North Wokingham Distributor Road and Winnersh Relief Road.
+Watch the video, below, showcasing the scheme to construct the next phases of the North Wokingham Distributor Road and Winnersh Relief Road.
 This is part of our £124 million Major Highways Project.

 Phase 1 of the Relief Road connects the B3270 Lower Earley Way to the B3030 King Street Lane and provides access to the new Hatch Farm Dairies housing development.

 Phase 2 will connect the B3030 King Street Lane to the A329 Reading Road.
 The scheme includes an extension to the existing Longdon Road and a new roundabout junction on the A329 Reading Road, north of the M4 overbridge.

 The final part of this project is the widening and dualling on Lower Earley Way between Showcase Roundabout the junction with Winnersh Relief Road Phase 1.